St Nicholas Church

 Remembering our friend Andy Walkley

 Our congregation was deeply saddened at the loss of our friend Andy Walkley.
+On 11th May we will remember and honour his life, and the great contribution he made to our church community.

 Andy led the way in overseeing significant renovations to the church, the development of this site and the installation of our exhibition which you can enjoy online and in the church itself.